skycoin/User-Manuals/Mobile_Wallet/Initialization of your Mobile Wallet.md

 * Seed of the Wallet - The Seed is the key component of a Wallet; hence it should be kept in a safe place to secure it from unauthorized access.
 The recommended way to store your Seed is by writing down the Seed in a piece of paper and storing it safely.
 By default, a 12 word Seed will be generated.
 However, you can opt for a 24 word Seed by click on the button **24 words**.
-You can read more on the security precautions when handling Seed in this chapter - [Securing and Accessing your Seed]().
+You can read more on the security precautions when handling Seed in this chapter - [Security Recommendation for your Mobile Wallet](https://github.com/SkycoinProject/User-Manuals/blob/master/Mobile_Wallet/%5BMobile%5D%20Security%20Recommendations.md).

 * A blank box to confirm the Seed of the Wallet - The Seed generated needs to be entered in this box to confirm the action.